 I first went here for a birthday lunch for my old roommate back in late June 2020, as I stated in the first photo’s caption.
 The majority of us had not been out for a group dinner since before early March so while it was a bit strange to go out, it certainly did feel nice.
 The refreshing and modern feel of the Sumo Cuzco’s restaurant and the warm summer weather boosted our moods, plus, it also made for the perfect environment for my friend’s birthday.

-The food here is high quality -albeit in smaller portions – and is a slight twist between traditional Japanese cuisine and menu items that are tailored for the culture’s palate.
+The food here is high quality -albeit in smaller portions – and is a slight twist between traditional Japanese cuisine and menu items that are tailored to the culture’s palate.
 Of all the things I’ve personally ordered, the noodle and rice dishes, dim sum, and poke bowls are some of the best value in terms of price and quantity.
 I have never gone here (or ordered) with a gigantic appetite so it’s not quite made sense for me to get their buffet menu, which has to be decided by the table, not per person.
 That would be the only drawback to eating here, the cost of the buffet menu and the fact that your entire table must either decide on the buffet or order individual items off the menu.

 Otherwise, the sushi, noodle, rice, and poke bowls are very reasonably priced and of good quality!
 I will have to come back here again when I’m more ravenous and try the buffet – and perhaps dessert, too!